montselozanod/family-jeopardy/README.md

-# Family Jeopardy
+# Family Trivia

-A React application using TypeScript for a family-friendly Jeopardy game.
+A React application using TypeScript for a family-friendly team trivia game.
 Built with Vite for fast development and optimized builds.

 ## Features

-- 🎮 Interactive Jeopardy game board with 6 categories and 5 questions each
+- 🎯 Interactive trivia game board with 6 categories and 5 questions each
-- 👥 Support for multiple players (up to 3 by default)
+- 👥 Support for multiple teams (up to 3 by default)
 - 💯 Automatic score tracking with points added for correct answers and deducted for incorrect ones
-- 🎨 Classic Jeopardy-themed UI with blue and gold colors
+- 🎨 Modern trivia-themed UI with blue and gold colors
 - 📱 Responsive design that works on desktop and mobile devices
 - 🔄 Reset game functionality to start over